nullptrT/libmdhtml/README.md

  % make
 ```

-On windows you want to use the cmake gui to generate files for MSVC 2015 or later and build it afterwards.
+On windows you may use the `cmake-gui` or `qtcreator` to create build files for MSVC 2015 or later.

 #### CMake options